 - Do you know what decision the Agency wants from you in this meeting?

 If you can’t answer yes to those three questions, then pause the meeting.
 Your car crash proximity alert has just come on.

 But if you can answer yes, here’s the three criteria they suggested you use next as how to evaluate advertising.
-We’ve used and nine times out of ten, they will work.
+We’ve used these often, and nine times out of ten, they help you give constructive feedback.